cityjson/cjdb/cj2pgsql/README.md

 - there appear CityObject types defined neither in the main CityJSON specification nor any of the supplied extensions.
 - the specified target CRS does not have the Z-axis defined
 - the source dataset does not have a CRS defined at all

+### Repeated object IDs <a name="repeated"></a>
+By default, the importer does not check if an object with a given ID exists already in the database.
+This is because such an operation for every inserted object results in a performance penalty.

+The user can choose to run the import with either the `-e/--skip-existing` option to skip existing objects or `-u, --update-existing` to update existing objects.
+This will slow down the import, but it will also ensure that repeated object cases are handled.

 ## 3. Running with local code <a name="local"></a>
 Create `pipenv` environment in repository root: